 In this blog series, Lara shares her experience as an oversea-trained physiotherapist working in the UK.
 From guidance on the HCPC registration process to discussion around UK and international physio news, she hopes to provide help to foreign physios looking to work in the UK - and to connect with those of you who already are!

 Not long ago, I dusted off my twitter account, and started to use it again.
-This happened as I realised a lot of professional discussions and news about physiotherapy were being published there.
+This happened as I realised a lot of professional discussions and news about physiotherapy were being happening on there.

 Fast forward to last month and I see there is going to be a 'tweet-chat' from Physiotalk about physio recruitment and strategies to get that first physio job.
 Although this was intended for newly-qualified UK-trained physiotherapists, I wanted to have a peep and see if we could transfer some of that advice for foreign-trained physios looking for their first job here in the UK.